MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-connect-apps-tips.md

 To enable transactional batch behavior, include the `Isolation: snapshot` header with the $batch request.

-For more information, see [Using OData transactional $batch requests](../webservices/use-odata-batch.md)
+For more information, see [Using OData Transactional $batch Requests](../webservices/use-odata-batch.md)

 ## <a name="DataAccessIntent"></a>Specifying Data Access Intent for GET requests